 “Where is Georgia?”
-I was asked more than once when I told my friends and family I was going.
+I was asked more than once when I told my friends and family about my Tbilisi travel plans.
 “The country,” I had to explain, “shares borders with Turkey, Armenia, Azerbaijan, and Russia.
 Not too far from Dubai, only a three-hour flight.”
 I booked this trip very impulsively one afternoon, thanks to an affordable Flydubai flight and a growing sense of restlessness.
 It helped that as a UAE resident, I could get a 90-day visa-free entry.
+Then, with plenty of time to explore the city, I set about finding the coolest things to do in Tbilisi.

 I spent about three weeks in Tbilisi, wandering tirelessly through its crumbling old town, looking up at intricately carved wooden balconies, ruined buildings with gaping walls and overgrowth, leafy lanes where artists sat painting, and many many churches, fuelled by nutritious churchkhela (Georgian candy) and warm potato bread from basement bakeries, whose aromas beckoning from street-level windows, were impossible to resist.